 The original fried pastry bar has migrated to Ipanema.
 On the edge of the General Osório square, Bar do Adão serves zero-degree draft beer (there’s ice dripping off the glass) and over 40 pastry fillings.

 What to try: Dos Deuses (brie, mozzarella, gorgonzola and parmesan), Mineiro (sausage, collard greens and cheese) and Boi Chique (beef and gorgonzola).

 Sourcing its legendary meats from Minas Gerais, Churrasqueira is a place to get sizzling cuts served on cast iron plates.

 What to try: Beef ribs with fried cassava, fraldinha (flank steak) 300g and Três Limões caiprinhas (made with 3 lemon/ lime varieties + a flamed cinnamon stick) and fried jilo chips as a starter.

-A bar serving bite size portions of everything you’d expect at a Brazilian BBQ.
-It’s usually crammed and you’ll need to order a selection of the dishes.
+It’s a bar serving bite-size portions of everything you’d expect at a Brazilian BBQ.
+It’s usually crammed, and you’ll need to order a selection of the dishes.